rishiraj88/rishiraj88/README.md

-# Hi  👋 to the dear reader!
+# Hi  👋, dear reader!

 Feel free to fork into and pull out of the respositories here.
 The nice acts of collaboration and sharing are always welcome.